 Foundation Stage 1

-Miss Kennedy, Mrs Field, Mrs Stuckless and Miss Paige are excited to teach and learn with you all this term and we are looking forward to welcoming our new starters!
+Miss Kennedy, Mrs Field, Mrs Stuckless and Emma are excited to teach and learn with you all this term and we are looking forward to welcoming our new starters!

 We have so many exciting learning opportunities planned, some of which will be based in our outdoor area.
 Children will be encouraged to learn outside come rain or shine, so please ensure that your child is dressed for this.
 A sun hat and cream for sunny days, and a warm coat and suitable footwear for the colder ones.

-During this half term we will be focusing on the topic ‘Me in My World’ and our key texts will be ‘We’ve All Got Bellybuttons’ and ‘Peepo’.
-We will be talking about our families and ourselves.
+During the first half term we will be focusing on the topic ‘Let’s Grow’ and our key text will be ‘The Enormous Turnip’.
+We will be talking about lots of different vegetables, plants and how they grow.
 Our activities will follow this topic to deepen the children’s learning.

-As much as we plan to a theme, we also encourage children to follow their own interests, and tailor activities to spark their interests.
-We will keep you informed of what they have been up to on Marvellous Me and through our weekly Red Base newsletters.
+As much as we plan to a theme, we also encourage children to follow their own interests, and sometimes tailor activities to spark their interests.
+We will keep you informed of what they have been up to on Marvellous Me and through our weekly school newsletter.

 Homework will be sent each week on a Friday and we ask that you bring the homework books back by the following Friday.
-We will also be doing a weekly library, where the children can take a book home to read for pleasure!
+We will also be continuing with our weekly library, where the children can take a book home to read for pleasure with you!

 If you have any questions, please do not hesitate to ask one of us, we are always happy to help!